Solaris 10 on the

 [09.08.06 snv_43 Xen_07_2006]

-I tested a external Firewire harddisk device and it did not work as
+I tested a external Firewire harddisk device and it did not work

 expected: